spdx/license-list-XML/DOCS/new-license-workflow.md

 Once everything looks good, the team will merge your PR into the main list.

-🍾 Voila! 🍾 You've just landed a patch in an open source project.
+🍾 _Voila_! 🍾 You've just landed a patch in an open source project.
 Congratulations!

 ### Editing the XML file using the SPDX Online tools